-In 2007, the bald eagle (State Special Concern) was delisted from its federally threatened status in the lower 48 states, but it is still federally protected under the Bald and Golden Eagle Protection Act ("BGEPA").
+In 2007, the bald eagle was delisted from its federally threatened status in the lower 48 states, but it is still federally protected under the Bald and Golden Eagle Protection Act ("BGEPA").
 It was also delisted in Minnesota in 2013.

 Bald eagles associate with distinct geographic areas and landscape features, including nest sites, foraging areas, communal roost sites, migration corridors and migration stopover sites (USFWS 2013).
 They are typically found near water bodies, natural and manmade, due to the presence of fish.
 They prefer to nest, perch, and roost in old-growth or mature stands of trees, and they usually select a nesting tree that is the tallest among those in its vicinity, to provide visibility.
 Nesting trees are usually situated near a water body that supports fish, their main preferred prey.
+Results of eagle surveys are presented below in Section 6.0.